Brahma Kumaris: Early history

-Three years after the organization came into existence, it became clear that Om Mandali was giving special importance to the role of women and was not adhering to the caste system.
-The group had named a 22-year-old woman, Radhe Pokardas Rajwani (then known as "Om Radhe"), as its president, and her management committee was made up of eight other women.
-People from any caste were allowed to attend meetings.
-The group also advocated that young women had the right to not marry and that married women had the right to choose celibacy.
+Three years after its founding, Om Mandali was emphasising the role of women and was not adhering to the caste system.
+The group had named a 22-year-old woman, Radhe Pokardas Rajwani (then known as "Om Radhe"), as its president, her management committee was made up of eight other women. and people from any caste were allowed to attend meetings.
+The group also advocated that young women had the right not to marry and that married women had the right to choose celibacy.
 In tradition-bound patriarchal India, these personal life decisions were the exclusive right of men.
+When the organization began in the 1930s in Sindh, it sparked controversy by empowering women to assert their right to celibacy, especially in marriage, challenging the male-dominated society of the Indian subcontinent.
+Feminist commentator Prem Chowdry criticized this practice as a form of patriarchal control.
 A committee headed by influential male members of the Bhaibund community began to form in opposition and became known as the 'Anti-Om Mandali Committee'.
-On 21 June 1938, this group picketed the premises of Om Mandali and prevented members from entering the campus and caused considerable upheaval in the community.
-Women attending the discourses were verbally abused.
-There was an attempt to burn the premises down, and the police made several arrests.
-Many women and girls were subjected to domestic violence.
+On 21 June 1938, this group picketed the premises of Om Mandali and prevented members from entering and caused considerable upheaval in the community.
+According to Hodgkinson, women attending the discourses faced verbal abuse and domestic violence.
+An attempt was made to burn the premises down, and the police made several arrests.

 The picketing led to criminal proceedings against both groups.
 On 16 August 1938 the local District Magistrate ordered that Om Mandali be prevented from meeting.
 This ban was reversed on 21 November 1938 after an appeal to the Court of the Judicial Commissioner of Sindh.
 In an unusual move, the judges directly criticised the district magistrate for trying to punish the victims for the disturbance caused by the perpetrators and for trying to apply the law according to their own personal bias.
 Following these events, Om Mandali decided to leave Hyderabad and relocated their activities to Karachi in the latter half of 1938.
 Approximately three hundred members moved.